-The bird can grow from 100 to 150 cm with a wingspan of 210 to 250 cm.
+The bird can grow from 100 to 150 cm with a 210 to 250 cm wingspan.
 This bird feeds on carrion, but it can eat eggs and baby crocodiles and eat its relatives – birds.

 The digestive system allows marabou to digest even large bones.
 Marabouts are gregarious animals, nesting in colonies in humid regions and building large nests of twigs in trees.

 They are mainly found in the American Jungles of Senegal, Ethiopia, Namibia, and South Africa.
 Another peculiarity of marabouts, they fly with their necks retracted like a heron, while most waders fly with their necks extended.

-Habitat: Africa nations like Senegal, Ethiopia, Namibia, and South Africa|
+|Habitat||African nations like Senegal, Ethiopia, Namibia, and South Africa|